 Terence is currently a Supply Technician at Wright Patterson Air Force Base, OH.
-He is currently enrolled at Liberty University, preparing the way to fulfill his long-term goal of obtaining a bachelor’s degree in Psychology, with a concentration in Christian Counseling.
+He is currently an alumni of Liberty University, with a Bachelor of Science Degree in Psychology with a concentration in Christian Counseling.
 He is presently in pursuit of his Masters Degree in Pastoral Counseling with the seminary studies with Liberty University.

 Terence is married to Rhonda L. McDuffie-Hayes.
 They were joined in holy matrimony January 26th, 1980.
 They are the proud parents of five daughters and two sons, one son-in-law, and a host of grandchildren.